Skip to content

 Premature ejaculation treatment FAQs

-There are many treatments for premature ejaculation, including therapy, behavioral exercises, and prescription medications.
+There are several treatments for premature ejaculation, including therapy, behavioral exercises, and prescription medications.
 Doctors may choose one or a combination of available treatments.

 Deciding the best treatment comes down to each person’s unique experiences.
 What works for one man may not work for another, and that is okay.
 Your doctor will work with you to determine which treatment regimen is best for your personal situation.

-SSRIs have been proven to help with premature ejaculation in a majority of cases by helping raise serotonin levels in the brain.
+SSRIs have been proven to help with premature ejaculation in most cases by raising serotonin levels in the brain.
 If you do not want to take daily medication, you can explore topical options instead.

-Premature ejaculation is when a man cannot keep himself from ejaculating for more than a minute during sexual penetration.
+Premature ejaculation is when a man cannot keep himself from achieving orgasm and ejaculating for more than a minute during sexual penetration.
 It can sometimes be more disruptive if experienced during all sexual experiences.

 There is not a permanent cure for premature ejaculation as of now.
-However, through a treatment regime, you can help train your body to put off ejaculation and help you have more enjoyable sexual experiences going forward.
+However, through a treatment program, you can help train your mind & body to delay ejaculation and help you have more enjoyable sexual experiences going forward.

 Premature ejaculation itself is not a serious condition.
 However, it can lead to further issues that are more serious, including relationship issues, mental health issues, and even fertility complications.
 That’s why it is so important to talk to a doctor about your symptoms and get your symptoms treated.